'Reviews' Category Archive

 Midnight Zen: A Midnight Club: Los Angeles review

-Posted by Eric on Monday, November 10th, 2008 in Reviews
+Posted by SpaghettiOh on Monday, November 10th, 2008 in Reviews

 Midnight Club: Los Angeles

 The Midnight Club series has always been a favorite of mine in the racing genre.
 Los Angeles definitely does the franchise justice.
-The game is as fast paced and thrilling as ever, and even tends to bring the borders of reality and simulation even closer; except when it comes to winnings and spending money to upgrade your car.
-Underground racing games have always been too exaggerative in this area in my opinion; giving you way more than you’d ever expect to win in a street race and getting to spend it at a parts store where the owner is your bitch.
+The game is as fast-paced and thrilling as ever, and even tends to bring the borders of reality and simulation even closer; except when it comes to winnings and spending those winnings to upgrade your car.
+Underground racing games have always left this area far too exaggerated in my opinion, giving you way more than you’d ever expect to win in a real street race and getting to spend it at a parts store where the owner is apparently your bitch.

 Review: Dracula X - Nocturne in the Moonlight

-Posted by Eric on Wednesday, October 22nd, 2008 in Retro / Reviews
+Posted by SpaghettiOh on Wednesday, October 22nd, 2008 in Retro /Reviews

 Nocturne in the Moonlight Saturn cover